cloudbase/garm/doc/quickstart.md

 The easiest provider to set up is probably the LXD or Incus provider.
 Incus is a fork of LXD so the functionality is identical (for now).
 For the purpose of this document, we'll continue with LXD.
 You don't need an account on an external cloud.
 You can just use your machine.

 You will need to have LXD installed and configured.
 There is an excellent [getting started guide](https://documentation.ubuntu.com/lxd/en/latest/getting_started/) for LXD.
-Follow the instructions there to install and configure LXD, then come back here.

-Once you have LXD installed and configured, you can add the provider section to your config file.
-If you're connecting to the `local` LXD installation, the [config snippet for the LXD provider](https://github.com/cloudbase/garm-provider-lxd/blob/main/testdata/garm-provider-lxd.toml) will work out of the box.
-We'll be connecting using the unix socket so no further configuration will be needed.
+Follow the  unix socket so no further configuration will be needed.

 Go ahead and create a new config somwhere where GARM can access it and paste that entire snippet.
 For the purposes of this doc, we'll assume you created a new file called `/etc/garm/garm-provider-lxd.toml`.
 Now we need to define the external provider config in `/etc/garm/config.toml`: